rherbst123/FieldMuseumTranscription/AccuracyTesting/README.md

 These results are saved as separate csv s, and then the script calls `comparison_and_accuracy.py`, where comparison against the Ground Truth takes place.

+`run_variability.py`
+This script determines the run-to-run variability of a given model (each run presumably using the same prompt and configuration).
+Variability is done for a field to field and overall basis (the sum of field differences / the sum of targets).
+This script does not access the configuration file, so all files must be listed in the script itself.
+Istructions for doing so are in the file.

 # INSTRUCTIONS